threefoldfoundation/info_sdk/src/evdc/evdc_deploy_k8s.md

    - It is secure by default with reasonable defa&ults for lightweight environments
    - It eliminates the need to expose a port on Kubernetes worker nodes fopr the kubelet API by exposing this API to the Kubernetes control plain nodes over a websocket tunnel.

-   More info can be found [here](https://github.com/rancher/k3s)
+   More info on K3S can be found [here](https://github.com/rancher/k3s).

-   - You'll need to log in through Threefold Connect, an authenticator for the ThreeFold ecosystem.
-     You can find more on ThreeFold Connect [here](https://manual.threefold.io/#/3botconnect_install).

 ## Next, use the guided setup to create and configure your private VDC